The DST zone on GenomeDK is a closed zone configured to comply with DST requirements. This means:

 command to request a project folder:

 When the project folder has been approved and created, it must be linked to the DST project ID that DST has given you.
-DST will also have given you a secret/access identifier, that couples you to the DST project ID.
 To link your project folder to a DST project, run:

 The project folder 'my-project' is now linked to DST project '1234567'.